 Be Resilient and Adaptable

-Resilience and being able to move on or try again are incredibly important.
+Resilience and being able to move on or try again are incredibly important skills to master.
 We have needed to continuously switch gears with our plans.

-Predators, for example, are a constant battle and just when we think we have our chickens safe and secure, a possum is discovered eating one of our hens in the corner of the coop (and I have yet to figure out the point of entry!)
-I’ve already given up on free ranging, but it can still be challenging and heartbreaking.
+Predators, for example, are a constant battle and just when we think we have our chickens safe and secure, a possum is discovered eating one of our hens in the corner of the coop (and I have yet to figure out the point of entry!).
+We’ve already given up on free ranging our chickens, but it can still be challenging and super heartbreaking!

 Take Breaks & Relax

 Who will watch the animals or farm when we’re away?
 I usually try to keep our trips short and simple.
-Either a quick day trip or short weekend away will usually recharge my batteries and allow me to stay refreshed.
+Either a quick day trip or short weekend away will usually recharge our batteries and allow us to stay refreshed.

 Don’t Take on Too Much

-I scrapped the garden plans really fast and just focused on other smaller projects.
-Now, that I’ve started getting more successful at gardening and my children are getting older, I add a little more veggies to my plot each year.
+Needless to say, the garden plans got ditched and I focused on smaller projects.
+Now that I’ve started getting more successful at gardening and my children are getting older, I add a little more to our garden plot each year.

 Take Partners and Network

-I wish that I learned the importance of this in the beginning of our journey.
+I wish that I knew the importance of this in the beginning of our journey.
 It hasn’t been until recently that I’ve learned the value in great partners.

-I have met some truly amazing people through social media and networking, which has not only led to new friendships, it’s also taught me so many different homesteading skills.
-I have truly enjoyed seeing how various people homestead and what makes them successful.
+I have met some truly amazing people through social media and while networking.
+Which has not only led to new friendships, its also taught me may different homesteading skills.
+I have truly enjoyed seeing how various people homestead and learning what makes them successful!